upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 signature Z-Crystals, source-backed CFRU/DPE Mega Stones, Mega accessories, and modeled Dynamax/GMax items without broadly matching move names such as Mega Drain.

+Mega Stone detection also uses normalized known Mega Stone names when the item ID is not canonical or not in the currently documented CFRU/DPE range.
+This covers local evidence examples such as `Pidgeotite` and `Cameruptite`, plus other known Mega Stones like `Charizardite X`, `Charizardite Y`, `Mewtwonite X`, `Mewtwonite Y`, `Diancite`, and `Beedrillite`.
+The predicate remains explicit-name based rather than a broad `*ite` suffix match, so unrelated held items such as `Eviolite` are not treated as Mega Stones.

 Known partial item metadata exists outside `Item`:

 - Gen6 constants expose Mega Stone ID sets.